hongquan/QuanWeb/README.md

 This is my personal website.
 At first, it only has a blog, with Markdown being input format.

-The website is being rewritten in Rust.
+The website is programmed in Rust (used to be Python, but was rewritten as an exercise to learn Rust).

 ## Tech stack